 Antioxidants: Vitamin C, Vitamin E, and Ferulic Acid

 Skin cancer and photoaging results from UV induced oxidative stress.
 Topical antioxidants will protect the skin from oxidative stress.
-CE Ferulic is effective for reducing thymine dimer mutation known to be associated with skin cancer.
-This product will also treat hyperpigmentation, brighten the skin, and build collagen.
+CE Ferulic is effective for treating hyperpigmentation, brightening the skin, and building collagen, plus it can protect against skin cancer.

 Apply this product in the morning after washing and prior to sunscreen application.